Wildhoney/Myriad.js/README.md

 All arguments are relayed onto the callback (`invoke`) method as the second (and subsequent) argument(s).

-<h3>Levels</h3>
+<h3>Depth</h3>

 By default Myriad will only delve 3 levels deep into your `model`, which means that `getByNameAndSexAndLocation` would be created, but `getByNameAndSexAndLocationAndEmployed` would not because that's 4 properties.
-To change the default behaviour to include the latter, you can specify the `levels` option to set it to 4 or above (or less).
+To change the default behaviour to include the latter, you can specify the `depth` option to set it to 4 or above (or less).
+For no limit at all you can set the property to `Infinity` &ndash; but be careful.

 Options
 ------